tmonfre/example-typescript-webapp/README.md

 This will build several Docker images for the application, then start a container with several services.
 It uses the debug profile to cause the server to restart when changes are made to the source code.
 The build watch command re-compiles the application when source code changes, and the `npm run build:run` command (called in `docker-compose.yml`) runs `nodemon` to restart the web server when the compiled files change.

-Note: your local copy of the [server repository](https://github.com/tmonfre/3q-server) must be in the same directory as your local copy of this repository (e.g. the path to the server repo from this directory should be `../3q-server`).
+Note: your local copy of the [server repository](https://github.com/tmonfre/example-typescript-server) must be in the same directory as your local copy of this repository.
+The default names used in the Docker compose files are "webapp" and "server".

 ## Deploying